MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

                 String origin, CoreWebView2PermissionState state);

             // Use this method to get the nondefault permission settings from
-            // the current and previous sessions.
+            // the current and previous sessions for the given permission kind.
             Windows.Foundation.IAsyncOperation<IVectorView<CoreWebView2PermissionSetting>>
-            GetNonDefaultPermissionCollectionAsync(
+            GetNonDefaultPermissionCollectionForKindAsync(
                 CoreWebView2PermissionKind permissionKind);

+            // Use this method to get all the nondefault permission settings
+            // from the current and previous sessions.
+           Windows.Foundation.IAsyncOperation<IVectorView<CoreWebView2PermissionSetting>> GetNonDefaultPermissionCollectionAsync();
         }
     }